 Punta Gorda has a gross taxable value of \$3.1 billion subject to real property taxes.
 As with almost all Florida communities, the City suffered significant losses in property values with the impacts of the Great Recession.
 The tax base of \$3.5 billion in FY 2008 lost 35 percent of its value before bottoming out in FY 2013.
-The City budget could not stand such a major hit, and the real property tax millage rate was raised from \$2.1728 per \$1,000 of assessed value in FY 2008 to \$3.2462 in FY 2013 before being reduced to \$3.1969 for FY 2014.37 The millage rate has remained constant since FY 2014.
+The City budget could not stand such a major hit, and the real property tax millage rate was raised from \$2.1728 per \$1,000 of assessed value in FY 2008 to \$3.2462 in FY 2013 before being reduced to \$3.1969 for FY 2014.
+The millage rate has remained constant since FY 2014.

 The actual property taxes collected from these taxable values did not grow as rapidly as the property values recovered due to the 1992 Save Our Homes constitutional amendment that limits annual increases in an individual homeowner's property assessment to no more than the lesser of the percent change in the Consumer Price Index (CPI) or 3.0 percent per year.
 So in a year in which inflation is 2.0 percent and a homeowner's assessed value increases by 6.0 percent, the taxes generated by that property increase by only 2.0 percent.
-The nominal tax rate is also subject to the 1980 Truth in Millage Act (TRIM) provisions that require that the millage rate be rolled back to eliminate any increase in the real property taxes collected by the City associated with increased values of existing development without following a prescribed public process and City Council vote.
-The only revenue increases accommodated by TRIM come from new construction or properties newly annexed into the City.
+The tax rate is also subject to the 1980 Truth in Millage Act (TRIM) provisions that requires calculating the rolled-back rate that would generate the same level of revenues from existing development as in the previous year and informing taxpayers as to the budgeted levy compared with the rolled-back levy.
+New construction or properties newly annexed into the City are excluded from the rolled-back millage calculation, allowing revenue increases not subject to TRIM.

-Intergovernmental transfers from the State government have stopped growing with the local jurisdictions "held harmless" after future increases in State revenue sharing from the half cent sales tax38 were diverted to fund state court system reform.
-Though the City expects to receive significant Federal funding from the Federal Emergency Management Agency (FEMA) for seawall repairs following Hurricane Irma, those funds have not yet been approved or disbursed.
+Intergovernmental transfers from the State government have stopped growing with the local jurisdictions "held harmless" after future increases in State revenue sharing from the half cent sales tax were diverted to fund state court system reform.
+Though the City expects to receive significant Federal funding from the Federal Emergency Management Agency (FEMA) for seawall repairs following Hurricane Irma, those funds have not yet been disbursed.